reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 * <a href="https://www.localstack.cloud/" target="_blank">LocalStack</a> : is a **cloud service emulator** that enables local development and testing of AWS services, without the need for connecting to a remote cloud provider.
 We'll be provisioning the required SNS table and SQS queue inside this emulator.
 * <a href="https://java.testcontainers.org/modules/localstack/" target="_blank">Testcontainers</a> : is a library that **provides lightweight, throwaway instances of Docker containers** for integration testing.
 We will be starting a LocalStack container via this library.

+The prerequisite for running the LocalStack emulator via Testcontainers is, as you've guessed it, **an up-and-running Docker instance**.
+We need to ensure this prerequisite is met when running the test suite either locally or when using a CI/CD pipeline.

 ### Dependencies

 Let’s start by declaring the required test dependencies in our `pom.xml`: